chozabu/HeavyMouse/readme.md

 Deps:

+    sudo apt-get install python3-xlib
+    #OR
+    sudo apt-get install python-xlib

+    pip install pyuserinput
-    pip install pymouse
+    # if you encounter problems, try: pip install pymouse

 To run:

     python heavymouse.py

-or on py3:
+Alternate version, using pyautogui instead of pymouse/pyinput:

     sudo apt-get install python3-tk
     sudo apt-get install python3-xlib
     pip3 install pyautogui

     python3 alternate_heavymouse.py

-Sorry about the low update-rate on py3 - a PR to fix it would be very welcome ;)
+Sorry about the low update-rate (jerkyness) on pyautogui version - a PR to fix it would be very welcome ;)